COVID-19 Update >> We Are Open 24/7

 • The offender is armed with and threatens to use a deadly weapon during the crime

-• The offender intentionally disfigures or permanently disable the victim
+• The offender intentionally disfigures or permanently disables the victim

 • The offender puts the victim’s life in danger